Haki Doku

 Haki Doku (born 18 June 1969) in Krujë is an Albanian para-cyclist.

 Doku became the first athlete to represent Albania at the Paralympic Games when he competed in the Men's road race H2 and the Men's road time trial H2 at the 2012 Summer Paralympics.

 As he was the only competitor from the European nation he was also the flag bearer at the opening and closing ceremonies.

-Beginning

-I have been working at Finsev S.p.a in Via Camperio 9, Milan since 2000.
-It's not just work, but a great support of mutual trust from the Finsev spa property Severgnini Family.
-They passed on the teaching to me and made me enter, not only in the work world but also in the sports world.
-This is thanks to the invisible Mario Achille Severgnini, who showed me the right direction towards freedom, always supporting me silently, by my side and always behind the scenes.

-An indescribable value of humanity that has grown in the years to come, always collaborating with great professionals.

 Paralympic Games London 2012

 Haki Doku is the first Albanian athlete in the history of the Paralympics.
 He competed in London on his hand-bike, a special, three-wheeled bike driven by force of arms.
-The road to get there was an uphill struggle, thanks to all my supporters who have contributed me achieve my Olympic dream.

-Three wheels and the force of arms.
-To fly his hand-bike and run in the London Paralympics.
-It was the dream of Haki Doku, 43, disabled Albanian citizen.
-But dreams sometimes do come true.
 Haki Doku is the first athlete in the Land of the Eagles to compete in the Paralympic Games.

-6 Titles Guinness World Records
+Guinness World Records

+Haki Doku has achieved several Guinness World Records as a way to support foundations for disabled children.